yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/JTAG_Cable.rst

 '''''[NOTE by hairydairymaid - while this patch will not harm anything - it is not needed.
 Intel flash chips (and most others) have a built in "pin toggle" mechanism that fires when the specific write or erase has finished.
 Various flash chip erases/writes can and do take different times but waiting for that "pin toggle" is the proper way to account for things (not by just waiting x seconds) and it is exactly how the debrick utility operates and virtually all proper flashing routines are written.
 Use what works for you.]'''''

 --------
  attachment:debrick-wiggler.patch.gz

 --------
  Please note that the above gzipped patch file uses Unix-style line endings.
 The de-brick utility source code files use DOS-style line endings.
 This shouldn't be a problem but if you gunzip the patch file and open it in a DOS or Windows editor it may look strange.

+Daniel Gimpelevich sez: '''''The above patch is preserved for posterity for reference ONLY.
+In v48, you would simply append "/wiggler" to the command line to use a wiggler instead of a Xilinx.
+However, this will NOT work unless you apply the following patch first:'''''
+{{{
+--- wrt54g.c.orig	2006-09-17 16:27:34.000000000 -0700
++++ wrt54g.c	2007-10-26 19:10:52.640822951 -0700
+@@ -446,7 +446,7 @@
+    #endif

+    data ^= 0x80;

+-   data >>= TDO;

++   data >>= wiggler?WTDO:TDO;

+    data &= 1;

+    return data;

+}}}

 == Summary ==
 I was trying to revive a bricked Linksys WRT54GS one day and couldn't get Hairydairymaid's utility to work.
 I was on a Linux system and had other software called "jtag tools" which I obtained from the [http://openwince.sourceforge.net/jtag/ openwince JTAG site].
 That program was able to detect the BCM4712 processor inside my router.
 The de-brick utility, however, kept telling me that my cable was bad.
 I knew the cable was not the problem since jtag tools was working flawlessly and a couple of days worth of investigation led me to the solution I have presented here.
 After I tweaked the de-brick utility source code I was able to successfully re-flash my WRT54GS router.